 How diabetes impacts your feet

-While everybody is different, people with diabetes typically experience lower limb circulation reduction, loss of normal protective sensation to the foot and leg and an inability to fight infection via an impaired immune system.
+While everybody is different, people with diabetes typically experience reduced blood flow to the lower limbs, loss of normal protective sensation to the feet and legs, and a reduced ability to fight infection.

 Changes may be minimal such as noticing dryness of the skin around the toes or tingling of the toes at night.
 Eventually, this may progress to complete numbness along the sole of the foot, which results in loss of protective sensation and eventually ulcers.
 This can progress to foot or leg amputation if management is not adequate.

-If you have diabetes, here are some simple tips to manage your foot health at home?
+Simple tips to manage your foot health at home

 Wash and dry feet thoroughly daily